Dakota State University students walking around campus

 7. Record Keeping Requirements.
 Export control regulations include specific recordkeeping requirements.
 DSU shall retain copies of all export related documentation, including classification determinations, prohibited party screenings, financial records, shipping documents, electronic communications, research logs, and appropriate certifications in research project files for the minimum period required by federal regulations, university policy, and regental policy after the date of the export or from the date of the termination of a TCP or license, whichever is later.

 8. Institutional Responsibility.
 DSU’s Export Control policy and procedures shall be maintained on the institution’s webpages and accessible by all faculty, employees, and students.
-Additionally, DSU shall designate a university Export Control Officer.
+Additionally, DSU shall designate the Associate Vice President for Research and Economic Development as a university Export Control Officer.
 The university Export Control Officer shall notify the System Export Control Officer in the event of an incident involving a violation or threatened violation of export control regulations.

 9. Individual Responsibility.
 Employees shall be individually responsible for compliance with export control regulations.
 All employees shall be aware of and are responsible for the export control implications of their work.
 While DSU shall provide assistance to its employees in assessing the applicability of export control regulations, primary responsibility for export control compliance rests with the individuals involved in the export.